 The career development, critical content assignment, reflection essay, and the selling project are available by clicking this link.

 This course focuses on sales as a career and as an activity.
 The career development, critical content analyses, and reflection essay provide opportunities to look at sales as a profession or career similar to being a doctor, lawyer, or teacher.
 These assignments serve as a starting point for a possible career in sales.
-The selling project prepare for sales as an activity.
-This assignment moves through each of the selling step including closing.
+The project moves you through each of the selling step including closing.

 Additional resources devoted to: